Ithaca Energy (LON:ITH) Stock Price Down 13.1% – Should You Sell?

-A number of research firms have weighed in on ITH.
-Jefferies Financial Group raised shares of Ithaca Energy to a “buy” rating and raised their price objective for the company from GBX 145 to GBX 220 in a research note on Monday, October 20th.
-Peel Hunt restated a “buy” rating and issued a GBX 200 target price on shares of Ithaca Energy in a report on Wednesday, September 17th.
-Finally, Shore Capital reiterated a “no recommendation” rating on shares of Ithaca Energy in a research note on Tuesday, September 2nd.
-Two research analysts have rated the stock with a Buy rating, According to MarketBeat.com, Ithaca Energy presently has a consensus rating of “Buy” and an average price target of GBX 210.
+ITH has been the topic of several research reports.
+Shore Capital reaffirmed a “no recommendation” rating on shares of Ithaca Energy in a report on Tuesday, September 2nd.
+Peel Hunt reissued a “buy” rating and issued a GBX 200 target price on shares of Ithaca Energy in a research report on Wednesday, September 17th.
+Finally, Jefferies Financial Group upgraded Ithaca Energy to a “buy” rating and raised their price target for the stock from GBX 145 to GBX 220 in a research note on Monday, October 20th.
+Two analysts have rated the stock with a Buy rating, According to MarketBeat, the stock has a consensus rating of “Buy” and an average price target of GBX 210.

 Ithaca Energy Company Profile